-The World of Beatrix Potter at Crag Brow in Bowness is a delightful attraction that aims to breath life into her stories and you can meet some of her favourite characters here too.
+The World of Beatrix Potter at Crag Brow in Bowness is a delightful attraction that aims to breathe life into her stories and you can meet some of her favourite characters here too.

-As well as a short history on her life and influence on the Lake District, you can walk through her tales with their interactive exhibitions, walks and gardens.
-Plus, there’s a café and gift shop.
+As well as a short history of her life and influence on the Lake District, you can walk through her tales with their interactive exhibitions, walks, and gardens.
+Plus, there’s a café and a gift shop.

 Take the Bowness – Hill Top bus service